diogowernik/tutorial-entendendo-rails-api/8-creating-cards.md

-## 5 - Creating Profiles
+## 8 - Creating Cards

-### Generate model and controller for profile
+### Generate model and controller for card

-For profile this are the fields created for the moment:
+For card this are the fields created for the moment:

 ```ruby
 nickname:string